Easy foaming body wash recipe with essential oils. This easy recipe is moisturizing with grapeseed oil and smells great with lemon and peppermint.

 Peppermint is invigorating, which is why I paired it with lemon essential oil.
 It has menthol, so it’s naturally cooling on your skin.

 I use twice as much lemon as peppermint because the peppermint can tingle your skin.
+For some it can be irritating especially in mucous areas (sensitive areas) of the body.

 If you’re making this foaming body wash recipe for children or if anyone pregnant or nursing is going to use it, be careful about the essential oils.
 Use only safe essential oils.